 – Introduction of FES and neuromodulation

-– Coding FES stimulation profiles into the software
+– Programming FES stimulation profiles into the software

 WS2 – Neuromusculoskeletal Modeling Pipeline Training Workshop